tweetthedebates/CmteOfStileReport/README.md

 **Sect.
 8.** 1) The Congress may by joint ballot appoint a treasurer.
 They shall have power

-2) To lay and collect taxes, duties, imposts and excises; to pay the debts and provide for the common defence and general welfare of the United States.
+2) To lay and collect taxes, duties, imposts and excises; to pay the debts and provide for the common defence and general welfare of the United States, but all such duties imposts & excises, shall be uniform throughout the United States.

 3) To borrow money on the credit of the United States.